LFGaming/Winter-is-coming-for-obsidian/README.md

 If you feel like something should be changed, doesn't work corectly or you would like to see different, then please create a issue.

 Would you like to contribute?
 Go ahead!
+Maybe take a look at the [CONTRIBUTING.md] file.

+## Instalation

+1. Download the .css file of the theme you want.
+You can find them in the [themes] folder or from the [releases] section.

+2. In Obsidian click Settings->Apperence.
+Click on the folder button on the right at the Themes section.

+3. Put the chosen .css file in your vault themes folder.

+4. Enjoy!

 ## Credits